-Health and safety doesn’t seem to exist on the ferries so you may find yourself squashed on the top deck as only Cambodians generally have tickets for indoors.
+When you're travelling in Cambodia, you may notice that Cambodia safety doesn’t seem to exist on the ferries.
+You could find yourself squashed on the top deck as only Cambodians generally have tickets for indoors.
 The express boat is expensive but better than the slow ones and there are boat journeys along the Mekong from Siem Reap to Phonem Phen which takes 6 hours, as well as to Kratie.

 Cambodia Angkor Air offers internal flights between Phnom Penh, Siem Reap, and Sihanoukville as well as international flights to Laos, Vietnam and China.

-Two week itinerary: Phnom Penh – 4 nights, Sihanoukville – 3 nights, Ferry to Koh Rong Sanloem – 2 nights, Battambang – 2 nights, Siem Reap – 3 nights
+Cambodia Two Week Itinerary: Phnom Penh – 4 nights, Sihanoukville – 3 nights, Ferry to Koh Rong Samloem – 2 nights, Battambang – 2 nights, Siem Reap – 3 nights

-The best time to go to Cambodia for the weather is December to February although it is at least 25 degrees celsius all year round so it is constantly warm.
+The best time to go to Cambodia for the weather is December to February although it is at least 25 degrees celsius all year round so the Cambodia climate is constantly warm.
 They do have a wet season from May until September with the most rainfall in August and September.

 The country does get busy with crowds between November to March so you may want to opt for May to the beginning of October.
-This chart shows the average maximum day temperatures for Cambodia (from January to December).
+The chart below shows the annual Cambodia weather and the maximum day temperature in Cambodia from January to December.

 Travel Insurance For Cambodia